When to quit or stay? An expert helps you find out and gain clarity

 With Step 1 in mind, be more aware of what you want to say “Yes” to.
 It can be easier to think about all the things you don’t want, but unless you get clear on what you do want, the next opportunity or relationship could end up being a costly distraction, or simply another version of the same old story.

 Write down all the things you would love to say “Yes” to.
-Some ideas for you to consider: longer lunch breaks, more fun in your personal life like going to events, romance, working from home, feeling happy in your body, a relaxed relationship with food, building physical strength, etc. Don’t think about what is possible yet - just write down what you want.
+Some ideas for you to consider: longer lunch breaks, more fun in your personal life like going to events, romance, feeling happy in your body, a relaxed relationship with food, building physical strength, etc. Don’t think about what is possible yet - just write down what you want.

 Get clear on your intentions